 Frequently Asked Questions

 Note: This page refers to the student program only.
-For more information on Fulbright Program opportunities for faculty, follow this link.
+Learn more about Fulbright Program opportunities for faculty.

 In this Section:

 - Are grantees required to pursue a formal graduate degree during their grants?

 - Must students be currently enrolled at a university to apply for a grant?

 - Are there age limits on the grant?